equinor/appsec-threatmodeling-101-workshop/README.md

 ## Slides

 Slides are available from the [./slides](./slides/README.md) folder.
+The latest generated PDF of the slides is available at [./slides/pdf](./slides/pdf/appsec-threat-modeling-101-slides.pdf)

 ## Quick links